Stas293/Library/README.md

 - adding / deleting a book, editing information about the book;
 - create / delete librarian;
 - blocking / unblocking the user.

+## How to run

+Before you run the application please make sure to execute the SQL script from the `src/main/resources/schema.sql` file.
+The script will create the database and the necessary tables.
+Then you have to execute the SQL script from the `src/main/resources/data.sql` file.
+The script will insert some data into the database.

+1. Clone the repository
+2. Open the project in your IDE
+3. Run the project (it will bootstrap all the necessary classes and start the server on port 8080)
+4. Open the browser and go to http://localhost:8080
+5. Enjoy!

+## How to use

+1. Register a new user
+2. Log in
+3. Enjoy!